April 25-26, 2019

 PUT YOUR IDEAS INTO ACTION

-But how do you put your ideas into action?
+How do you put your ideas into action?
 The AALL Innovation Bootcamp: Add+Venture Initiative was created specifically for legal information professionals—cutting through the jargon and offering real-world examples of how you can amplify your skills and resources, add methods for new value creation, build support for your ideas, and foster a culture of innovation.

-- Navigate unforeseen challenges to implementation
+- Navigate risk and challenges to project implementation

-- Connect to a network of proactive problem solvers
+- Network with proactive problem solvers

-- Build internal and external partnerships to raise the profile of your services
+- Build internal and external partnerships

 WHO SHOULD ATTEND?